chgodard/diva-hesperos/_posts/2023-06-06-diva-user-manual.md

 As shown on the video above with a CT-scan of lung tumor, this interface is composed of the image histogram in gray, one white curve for the opacity and one color bar.
 Each of them are defined with control points which can be adjusted by dragging with the left mouse button (more details on the [DIVA user manual](https://diva.pasteur.fr/wp-content/uploads/2019/09/diva-viewer-manual.pdf)).
 The basic principle of the transfer function is that each pixel of the histogram under the curve will be displayed with the corresponding color in the color bar, and each pixel above the curve will be disabled in the 3D and VR view.

-For multichannel files, each channel possesses its own transfer function which can be activated by left clicking on the corresponding channel icon in the **Volume** panel.
+For multichannel files, each channel possesses its own transfer function.

 > We recommend you to customize this transfer function to highlight your object of interest and save it as .json file using the **Save** button in order to be able to re-open if necessary.
 {: .prompt-tip }

 TODO explain les points, how to add point, chage TF type, ...

+- dekstop clipper
+- TF :
+    - add/remove point click droit
+    - change TF type
+    - move point : click gauche
+    - lock option for TF
+    - same for color
+    - opacity
+- act
 ## **NAVIGATE IN VIRTUAL REALITY**
 ---
 Switching to and from the VR mode is performed by clicking on <img src="https://github.com/DecBayComp/VoxelLearning/assets/49953723/28a179d0-e410-4a72-b7a5-6b0a33f0fd6a" width="20px" class="light"/> <img src="https://github.com/DecBayComp/VoxelLearning/assets/49953723/39e3d2e8-b415-43a4-a3c6-ff459e6af1bf" width="20px" class="dark"/> in the top-left corner and will automatically launch SteamVR to activate the plugged VR headset.